Tips

 The password reset pattern: one clear query, one clear solution, strong internal links

-This one ranks because intent is clean.
+This pattern works because the intent is clean.
 The user wants one thing: access.

 The billing failed pattern: multiple causes, decision tree, and prevention section

-Billing issues are messy, so the page needs to behave like a mini diagnosis.
+Billing issues are messier, so the page needs to behave like a mini diagnosis rather than one generic answer.

 The integration setup pattern: prerequisites, steps, troubleshooting, related docs

-Integration pages often fail because they skip prerequisites.
-Users search for “connect X” and hit a page that starts mid flow.
+Integration pages often fail because they start in the middle of the process.
+Users search for “connect X” and land on a page that assumes setup is already underway.

-• Steps are numbered and screenshot backed where the UI matters
+• numbered steps with screenshots where UI matters

 Tracking that proves value to support and product

-If you cannot measure it, SEO becomes vibes.
-The good news: help center SEO does not need fancy attribution.
-You just need a small set of metrics that connect content performance to support outcomes.
+If you do not measure it, help center SEO quickly turns into opinion.
+The good news is you do not need complicated attribution.
+You just need a small set of signals that connect search performance to support outcomes.

 Search Console metrics: impressions, clicks, top queries per article

-Search Console is your “outside the product” lens.
-It tells you what Google is showing and what humans are choosing to click.
+Search Console is your outside-the-product view.
+It shows what search engines display and what users choose to click.

 Help center search metrics: zero results searches and refinement rate

-Internal search is your “inside the product” lens.
-This is where intent is highest and patience is lowest.
+Internal search is your inside-the-product view.
+This is where intent is high and patience is low.

 Two signals matter most:

-• Refinement rate: users search, then search again with a slightly different phrase
+• refinement rate, where users search again with a slightly different phrase

 Support outcomes: ticket deflection, repeats, and time to resolution